hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 ## List of partitions
 ## List of firmwares and files

-# Telnet
+## Enable password

-To calculate the password for telnet access, you can use this tool, simply by entering the S/N
+You can use this tool to generate the enable password:

 {% include cig_password.html username="ont" %}